Congenital contractural arachnodactyly

+Ear of individual with Beals Syndrome.

 Congenital contractural arachnodactyly (CCA), also known as Beals–Hecht syndrome, is a rare autosomal dominant congenital connective tissue disorder.
 As with Marfan syndrome, people with CCA typically have an arm span that is greater than their height and very long fingers and toes.
 However, Beals and Hecht discovered in 1972 that, unlike Marfan's, CCA is caused by mutations to the fibrillin-2 (FBN2) gene rather than the fibrillin-1 (FBN1) gene.

 Signs and symptoms

 Signs and symptoms of CCA often resemble those of Marfan syndrome, despite the two syndromes' different causes.
 CCA is characterized by contractures of varying degrees, mainly involving the large joints, which are present in all affected children at birth.
 The contractures may be mild and tend to improve over time, but permanently bent fingers and toes (camptodactyly) are almost always present.
-In addition to long fingers and toes and a tall, slender body, people with CCA often have ears that appear to be crumpled (a key distinguishing feature from Marfan syndrome), joint stiffness and underdeveloped muscles (muscular hypoplasia), and they may have curved spines (congenital kyphoscoliosis).
+In addition to long fingers and toes (arachnodactyly) and a tall, slender body, people with CCA often have ears that appear to be crumpled (a key distinguishing feature from Marfan syndrome), joint stiffness and underdeveloped muscles (muscular hypoplasia), and they may have curved spines (congenital kyphoscoliosis).
 If kyphoscoliosis is present, it often becomes progressively worse and may require surgery.
 In some cases, the blood vessel that distributes blood from the heart to the rest of the body (aorta) may be abnormally enlarged (aortic root dilatation).